axondeepseg/axondeepseg/docs/source/documentation.rst

                     The "no-patch" flag supersedes the "overlap" flag.
                     This option may not be suitable with large images depending on computer RAM capacity.

+--gpu-id GPU_ID     Number representing the GPU ID for segmentation if available.
+Default: 0.

 ..
 NOTE :: You can get the detailed description of all the arguments of the **axondeepseg** command at any time by using the **-h** argument:
    ::